 More About Dry Eye

 Many people come to Lotus Vision due to excessive, overflowing tears.
 While it may seem contradictory, the reason behind the excess tears is often actually dry eye.
 Your eyes are working hard to overcome the lack of lubrication by trying to cleanse the eye surface with a flood of tears, as occurs when you get something in your eye.
 This condition should be treated immediately and correctly so the eye surface is not damaged.
-To receive some of the best dry eye treatment Atlanta has to offer, schedule a consultation at Lotus Vision.
+To receive some of the best dry eye treatment in Atlanta, schedule a consultation at Lotus Vision.

 Types of Medications: Dry Eye Side Effects